ARCTraining/swd2_git/_episodes/14-supplemental-rstudio.md

 need to use the command-line for, but RStudio has a nice interface for most common operations.

-RStudio let's you create a [project][rstudio-projects] associated with a given directory.
+RStudio let's you create a [project][https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects] associated with a given directory.
 This is a way to keep track of related files.
 One of the way to keep track of them is via version control!
 To get started using RStudio for version control, let's make a new project: